 —We will help solve social issues though our main business, grounded in the sampo yoshi spirit.

-“Itinerant trading” is business that only Ohmi merchants could do, consisting of going to lands far away from the Ohmi region and negotiating with only a sample of cloth and delivering the goods afterwards.
+"Itinerant trading" is business that only Ohmi merchants could do, consisting of going to lands far away from the Ohmi region and negotiating with only a sample of cloth and delivering the goods afterwards.
 The sampo yoshi spirit developed by the Ohmi merchants as they gained the confidence and trust of sellers, buyers and the regions they traded with is also still alive today as a management philosophy that values not only the company's own profit but also business partners, employees, shareholders and various other stakeholders.
+To demonstrate our intent to honor this approach to the international society, since 2009 we have participated in the UN Global Compact.
 In April 2018, we formulated a Basic Policy on Promotion of Sustainability as a direction for initiatives based on the ESG perspective and the sampo yoshi spirit.

 ITOCHU's groupwide sustainability promotion measures are planned by the Sustainability Promotion Department and decided by the Chief Administrative & Information Officer as Chief Officers, before being implemented by each organization in Japan and overseas.
 The formulation of policies and important matters are discussed and determined by the Sustainability Committee, which is an important internal committee.
 In addition to the role of chairing the committee, the Sustainability Committee Chairperson attends board meetings, and the HMC and Investment Consultative Committee, and the status of major activities to promote sustainability are reported to board meetings in the form of regular reports and, through this and other measures, impacts on the environment and society are also taken into consideration in the decision-making process.
 By regularly seeking dialogue with stakeholders inside and outside the company, including the Advisory Board, we grasp society's expectations and demands of us and use these in the promotion of sustainability.
 We also recently appointed an ESG officer to each company and function and put in place a framework for contributing to the realization of a sustainable society through our main business.